PureATP (Pure Adenosine 5'-Triphosphate Disodium)

 Frequently asked questions about PureATP (Pure Adenosine 5'-Triphosphate Disodium)

-PureATP is a NON-PROPRIETARY GENERIC FORM of adenosine 5'-triphosphate disodium used as a sports performance ingredient — distinguished from PEAK ATP (the patented, clinically-validated form by TSI Group) by lacking a documented patent or specific clinical research base.
+PureATP is a non-proprietary generic form of adenosine 5'-triphosphate disodium used as a sports performance ingredient — distinguished from peak ATP (the patented, clinically-validated form by TSI Group) by lacking a documented patent or specific clinical research base.

-What is PureATP (Pure Adenosine 5'-Triphosphate Disodium) used for?
+What is PureATP used for?